kirolos-esmat/portfolio/README.md

 **Graduation Project: Cyber Park @ Arab Academy for Science & Technology**
 _July 2023 | Alexandria, Egypt_
-- Developed "Cyber Park," a mobile application that improves the parking experience using Flutter and Firebase.
+- Developed "Cyber Park" a mobile application that improves the parking experience using Flutter and Firebase.
 - Leveraged augmented reality (AR) and a network of cameras to provide real-time parking slot availability.
 - Integrated features to alert users of vehicle obstructions and facilitate communication with other vehicle owners.
 - Implemented robust data privacy measures to secure sensitive user information.